 Graffiti or Tagging Level 3 Writing, drawing, or words that are scratched, painted, sprayed, or otherwise inscribed on walls or other surfaces in public places.
 A.R.S. §13-1602 K-4 Clean up or repair graffiti Instructional Lesson/Activity - on how graffiti impacts others.
 5-8 Above options Apologize to those who had to repair or clean Instructional Lesson/Activity - research the laws and cost for graffiti cleanup in the community.
 Law enforcement may be involved.
-Privilege 1 Mitigating Circumstances Graffiti was easily removed by student.
+F: Individual Assignment or Loss of Privilege I -· Mitigating Circumstances Graffiti was easily removed by student.
 Actions of peers encouraged.
 Immediately accepted responsibility and showed remorse.
 Based on age and experience, it is plausible that the student did not have a good understanding of the damage they caused.
 Circumstances- The graffiti was very difficult and costly to remove.
 The message or images were disruptive, hurtful, or harmful to others.
-Responsible student refused to cooperate or lilvolved.
+Responsible student refused to cooperate or ilivolved.
 Vandalism of personal school property Level 4 Willful destruction or defacement of personal property.
 A.R.S. §13-1602 K-4 Clean up or repair the damage Reflection sheet of how actions impacted others.
 Remove access to location or only with supervision 5-8 Above options Apologize to those who had to repair or clean Instructional Lesson/Activity - research the laws and cost for repair or cleanup in the community.
 Law enforcement may be involved for citation.
 Work with law Enforcement to pay or perform restitution F: Individual Assignment or Loss of Privilege L: Expulsion Mitigating Circumstances Due to the severity of this type of incident, an investigation to determine the circumstances may involve law enforcement to help decide mitigation.
 Damage was easily repaired and removed by student.
 Actions of peers encouraged.
 Immediately accepted responsibility and showed remorse.
-Based on age and experience, It is plausible that the student did not have a good understanding of the damage they caused. investigation to determine the circumstances may involve law enforcement to help identify aggravating factors for criminal damage.
-Damage was very difficult to repair and
+Based on age and experience, It is plausible that the student did not have a good understanding of the damage they caused.
+Aggravating Circumstances- Due to the severity of this type of incident, an investigation to determine the circumstances may involve law enforcement to help identify aggravating factors for criminal damage.
+Damage was very difficult to repair and costly The motivation included the intent to be hurtful or hate driven.
+Responsible student refused to cooperate or take responsibility.